ibm-cloud-docs/Cloudant/api/design_documents.md

 you query it by sending a `GET` request to `https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_show/$SHOW_FUNCTION/$DOCUMENT_ID`, where `$SHOW_FUNCTION` is the name of the function that is included in the design document `$DESIGN_ID`.

-### Example of a design document with a show function
+See the following example of a design document with a show function:

 ```json
 {